GuanceCloud/datakit/internal/export/doc/en/inputs/dialtesting.md

 ???+ note

     Currently, only Linux dial-up nodes support, and the tracing data is stored in the [traceroute](#traceroute) field of the relevant metrics.

+???+ note

+    Browser dialtesting is supported starting from DataKit [:octicons-tag-24: Version-2.1.0](../datakit/changelog-2026.md#cl-2.1.0).

+    Browser dial testing tasks (`BROWSER`) run by default on Linux dialtesting nodes.
+To disable them, set `[inputs.dialtesting.browser].enabled = false`.
+DataKit must be able to access Chrome/Chromium when running browser tasks.
+To control resource peaks, set `[inputs.dialtesting.browser].max_concurrency`.

+    In Kubernetes, use the `datakit:<version>-dialtesting` image.
+Failure screenshots are uploaded to the Dataway specified by task `post_url`.

+    For deployment, task configuration, and troubleshooting details, see [Browser Dialtesting](dialtesting_browser.md).
 <!-- markdownlint-enable -->

 ### Dialtesting Node Deployment {#arch}